Masmiseim36/nxpSDK/boards/evkmimxrt1020/driver_examples/flexio/i2c/interrupt_lpi2c_transfer/readme.txt

 Known Issue:

-Some toolchain flexspi_nor_release target could be print "Error occured in this transfer !".
+Some toolchain flexspi_nor_release target could be print "Error occurred in this transfer !".
 But slave received data is same with master sented, the transfer is ok for this case.

 Note: